UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_5.md

 As an alternative, Rosefeld uses a variant of the standard case-control research design, used in epidemiology to study rare events.
-To test these hypotheses, Rosenfeld collects a random sample of protesters from each gathering (there are four of them), and surveys the participants on their demographic characteristics as well as, of course, employment status to determine whether to classify them as state-employed and middle-class or not.
-He then complements this with a random sample of the population (from a national pollster) and runs multivariate modeling to estimate a probability of participating in a protest as a function of individuals’ characteristics.
+To test these hypotheses, Rosenfeld collects a random sample of protesters from each gathering (there are four of protests), and surveys the participants on their demographic characteristics as well as, of course, employment status to determine whether to classify them as state-employed and middle-class or not.
+She then complements this with a random sample of the population (from a national pollster) and runs multivariate modeling to estimate a probability of participating in a protest as a function of individuals’ characteristics.
 The results are significant and support the two hypotheses.

 First, the study’s methodology seems quite solid to begin with and, in my opinion, the author resolved the issue of data availability quite